Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction: Experiments

 \subsection{Inference Time Analysis}

 To demonstrate the practical value of our model, we compare the inference time across various models, including DIN, DIEN, SIM, ETA, SDIM, and MIRRN.
-Notably, DIN and DIEN utilize the most recent 100 behaviors, whereas the other models leverage the most recent 300 behaviors.
 As shown in Figure~\ref{fig:time}, SIM and SDIM exhibit relatively low inference times among the long sequence modeling methods.
 Our method introduces additional modules, leading to a slight increase in inference time.
 However, compared to the fastest baseline, our model only increases inference time by 12.0\%, 11.9\%, and 10.1\% across the three datasets, while significantly improving AUC by 1.45\%, 1.51\%, and 0.58\% over the strongest baseline.